javalin/website/pages/plugins.md

 <h1 class="no-margin-top">Plugins</h1>
 This page contains an overview of official and unofficial Javalin plugins.
-Each plugin can be rated and reviewed on GitHub (via reactions and comments), and the rating is displayed at the bottom of each card.
+If you find an issue with a plugin and the plugin owner refuses to address it, please report it on GitHub (link in plugin card).

 {% include pluginCard.html
     title="JavalinVue"